Untapping the trillion-dollar market of autonomous, electric vehicles

 Jul 03, 2018

 TESLA became America’s most valuable car company by making cars that run on batteries.
 It is now trying to make them run autonomously.
 Investors keep funding Tesla, despite its billion-dollar losses.
 Consensus is that ride-sharing (UBER, Waymo) increases congestion.
 Self-driving vehicles could make this even worse.
-Think about the appetite investors will have for a company that brings an autonomous EV that will work, will allleviate.
+Think of the appetite investors will have for a company that brings an autonomous EV that will work, will allleviate.
 Such a vehicle could also form the basis for a socially less-abrasive ride-service company.eVTOL challenges to rethink the EV Technology tends to change a product's format

 Take the smartphone for instance, by far the biggest disrupter of the past decade, sleek, versatile, weighs next to nothing - that should have rung a bell!
 Battery power and autonomous technology may work like a miracle lubricant in making personal transportation work more efficiently - in terms of costs, energy consumption, transit times, usage of space, point-to-point car travel, overall convenience and clean air.
 But only if we do it right from the start.
 Stakeholders need to tap board members of those big TNCs on the shoulder.
 Otherwise billion-dollar investments in autonomous technology may be in vain.
 Whether you own an EV or use an EV on-demand, if you're serious about zero-emission and self-driving, the SUV is like the brick-like mobile phone of yore.